-- Talk to your immediate supervisor or Human Resources representative - Contact the Corporate Compliance Officer or members of the Legal Services Department. - Call the Corporate Compliance Hotline 1-800-292-1627 or make a report on-line at www.geisinger.org/alertline.
+- Talk to your immediate supervisor or Human Resources representative. - Contact the Corporate Compliance Officer, members of the Legal Services Department, or speak with your Geisinger representative. - Call the Corporate Compliance Hotline 1-800-292-1627 or make a report on-line at www.geisinger.org/alertline.